 Rural Townships Untreated -Commercial connected Rural Townships Untreated - Unconnected Water rates fund part of the water supply activity.
-Metered Water rates are set and assessed as a fixed charge per unit of water supplied on all properties located Water Rates in a specified location and where the nature of the connection is a metered water supply. water nates The locations are: Hokitika and Kaniere metered water Rural Townships metered water Metered water rates fund part of the water supply activity.
+Metered Water rates are set and assessed as a fixed charge per unit of water supplied on all properties located Water Rates in a specified location and where the nature of the connection is a metered water supply.
+The locations are: Hokitika and Kaniere metered water Rural Townships metered water Metered water rates fund part of the water supply activity.
 Milk Water rates are set and assessed on the property used as a milk treatment plant in Hokitika.
-For Treatment 2020/2021, the rates are: Plan Water Hokitika Milk Treatment Plant rate fixed charge from 0 up to a projected demand for the Rates • Hokitka wink freatment Plant fate fixed charge from 0 up to a projected demand for the year.
-Nates Hokitika Milk Treatment Plant metered water greater than projected demand for the year.
+For Treatment 2020/2021, the rates are: Plan Water Hokitika Milk Treatment Plant rate fixed charge from 0 up to a projected demand for the Rates year. • Hokitika Milk Treatment Plant metered water greater than projected demand for the year.
 Hokitika Milk Treatment Plant rates fund part of the water supply up to the projected demand for the year and includes the cost of finance for the river intake.
-Courses · · · · · · · · · · · · · · · · · · · Sewerage Rates Sewerage rates are set and assessed on all land to which is provided or has available to the land a council funded sewerage supply service.
-Nates The rates are: Sewerage Connected (per water closet or urinal) Sewerage Unconnected (per value closer of unital) Sewerage Unconnected (per rating unit) Sewerage rates fund part of the wastewater activity.
-Refuse Collection Refuse collection rates are set and assessed as a fixed amount per bin on all land, located in specific locations, which is provided with a refuse collection service.
-Rates The location is: Nates Refuse collection A property may choose to have more than one supply and will pay a full refuse collection rate for each supply.
+Sewerage Sewerage rates are set and assessed on all land to which is provided or has available to the land a Rates council funded sewerage supply service.
+The rates are: Sewerage Connected (per water closet or urinal) Sewerage Unconnected (per rating unit) Sewerage rates fund part of the wastewater activity.
+Refuse Refuse collection rates are set and assessed as a fixed amount per bin on all land, located in specific Collection locations, which is provided with a refuse collection service.
+Rates The location is: Refuse collection A property may choose to have more than one supply and will pay a full refuse collection rate for each supply.
 Refuse collection funds part of the solid waste activity.
-Tourism The tourism promotion rate is set and assessed as an amount per rating unit on all rateable Promotion properties in the district.
-Rate The tourism promotion rate is set differentially based on the use to which the land is put and for Nate commercial use properties on the capital value of the rateable properties.
-The differential categories are: Commercial Greater than \$10m Greater than \$10m Greater than \$3m and up to \$10m Greater than \$1m and up to \$3m \$1m or less Residential, Rural Residential and Rural The definitions of each category are the same as those in the Rating Policy for the general rate.
+Tourism Promotion The tourism promotion rate is set and assessed as an amount per rating unit on all rateable properties in the district.
+Rate The tourism promotion rate is set differentially based on the use to which the land is put and for nate commercial use properties on the capital value of the rateable properties.
+The differential categories are: Commercial o Greater than \$10m o Greater than \$3m and up to \$10m o Greater than \$1m and up to \$3m o \$1m or less Residential, Rural Residential and Rural The definitions of each category are the same as those in the Rating Policy for the general rate.
 The tourism and promotions rate funds part or all of the following activities: West Coast Wilderness Trail, i-Site and community development & assistance (Tourism West Coast grant).
 Hokitika Area The Hokitika area promotions rate is set and assessed as a fixed amount per rating unit on all rateable Promotions properties defined as commercial use properties (using the same definition as for the general rate) Rate and located in the Hokitika Community rating zone.
 The Hokitika area promotions rate funds the community development & assistance activity (Destination Hokitika grant).
 Kaniere The Kaniere sewerage capital contribution rate is set and assessed as a fixed rate per rating unit on Sewerage all rateable properties that are connected to the Kaniere sewerage scheme and have not repaid the Capital capital amount.
-Contribution The Kaniere Sewerage Capital Contribution Rate funds part of the Waste water activity (Kaniere Rate sewerage upgrade loan).
-Nate sewerase apprave toan.
+The Kapiere Sewerage Capital Contribution Bate funds part of the Waste water activity (Kapiere Contribution The Kaniere Sewerage Capital Contribution Rate funds part of the Waste water activity (Kaniere Rate sewerage upgrade loan).